Linear Response for a Family of Self-Consistent Transfer Operators: Introduction

 By continuity, $f$ is an $N$-fold covering map of $S^1$ for some $N \in \mathbb{N}$.
 We make a technical assumption on $f$ ensuring that the expansion is large enough and the distortion is small enough, more precisely

 Note that for example the map $f(x)=kx \mod 1$ (where $k$ is an integer) and moderate perturbations satisfy this condition.
 We remark that we could exclude this condition by working with higher iterates of the self-consistent transfer operator.
 However, this would complicate the calculations a great deal and we will assume \eqref{Eq:Assumf} for the sake of clarity of the presentation.
-From now on, $K$ will denote an unspecified positive number that depends on $h$ and bounds of its derivatives only.
+From now on, $K>0$ will denote an unspecified positive number that depends on $h$ and bounds of its derivatives only, while $\tilde K>0$ is another unspecified constant depending also on $f$, unless otherwise specified.